Jarvl/warthunder-analysis/README.md

 # warthunder-analysis
-Analysis of War Thunder premium vehicles
+Analysis of War Thunder premium vehicles.
+Inspired by [this post](https://www.reddit.com/r/Warthunder/comments/bltmwq/i_counted_how_much_would_every_premium_vehicle/) on /r/warthunder.